 The PrudentRx Program helps you enroll in drug manufacturer copay/coinsurance assistance programs for specialty medications on the Specialty Drug List, which can be viewed at www.ehp.org.
-Go to the Plan Overview page and click on "Prescription Benefits", then click on "Pharmacy Overview" and scroll down to "PrudentRx Program" to view the PrudentRx Specialty Drug List.
+Go to the Benefits & Coverage/Overview page, enter your employer and plan information, click on "Prescription Benefits", then click on "Pharmacy Overview" and scroll down to "PrudentRx Program" to view the PrudentRx Specialty Drug List.
 The Specialty Drug List is subject to change and is updated frequently.